JinHao-L/nuudle/docs/UserGuide.md

 Format: `list`

-Step by step illustration:
+Step-by-step illustration:
-1. Suppose you used the `find` command previously to locate appointments that belonged to a patient, Alex, and now wish to reset the displayed lists to their original states, simply type `list` in the command box and press <kbd>Enter</kbd>.<br>
+1. Suppose you used the `find` command previously to locate appointments that belonged to a patient, Alex, and now wish to reset the displayed lists to their original states, simply type `list` in the *command box* and press <kbd>Enter</kbd>.<br>
 ![ListCommand](images/ListCommand.png)

 2. Both the appointment and patient books are updated to display all patient and appointment data.
 ![ListCommand](images/ListCommand2.png)

+<div style="page-break-after: always;"></div>

 #### Locating patients by name, NRIC or phone number : `find`